-“Casing pressure” means the pressure built up between the casing and tubing when the casing and tubing are packed off at the top of the well.

 “Certificate of compliance and authorization to transport oil or gas from lease” means a form prescribed by the department, which, when executed by an operator or producer, certifies that the operation of the wells involved, and the production of oil or gas therefrom, has been in compliance with the orders and rules of the department.
 This certificate also authorizes a purchaser of oil or gas to transport same from the lease.
 Thereby, the department is informed of the purchaser, and the purchaser is informed that the oil or gas purchased has been produced legally.
 The certificate of clearance by the department is included on the bottom of the producer’s compliance form.

 “Common source of supply” is synonymous with pool.

-“Completed well” means a well that has (a) produced or is ready to produce formation hydrocarbons through the permanent wellhead facilities, or (b) been declared a dry hole and temporarily abandoned or plugged and abandoned, or (c) been otherwise readied for operations as in the case of injection and service wells.

-“Condensate” means liquid hydrocarbons that were originally in the gaseous phase in the reservoir.
+“Correlative rights” means each owner of a common reservoir is entitled to a fair share of the oil or gas beneath a property but is limited by an obligation to do so without affecting another property owner's right to do the same.

 “Cubic foot of gas” means the volume of gas contained in one cubic foot of space at a standard pressure base and a standard temperature base.
 The standard pressure base shall be 14.65 pounds per square inch absolute, and the standard temperature base shall be 60 degrees Fahrenheit.

-“Day” means a period of 24 consecutive hours from 7 a.m. one day to 7 a.m. the following day.

-“Department” means the Iowa department of natural resources.

 “Developed area” means a spacing unit on which a well has been completed that is capable of producing oil or gas, or the acreage that is otherwise attributed to a well by the department for allowable purposes.

 “Development” means any work which actively looks toward bringing in production.

-“Director” means the director of the Iowa department of natural resources or the director’s designee.

-“Gas allowable” means the amount of natural gas authorized to be produced by order of the department.

 “Gas-oil ratio” means the ratio of the gas produced in cubic feet to the number of barrels of oil concurrently produced during any stated period.

-“Just and equitable share of the production” means, as to each person, that part of the authorized production from the pool that is substantially in the proportion that the amount of recoverable oil or gas or both in the developed area of the person’s tract or tracts in the pool bears to the recoverable oil or gas or both in the total developed area in the pool.

 “Lease” means a tract or tracts of land which, by virtue of an oil, gas, or metallic minerals lease, fee or mineral ownership, a drilling, pooling, or other agreement, a rule, or order of governmental authority, or otherwise, constitutes a single tract or leasehold estate for the purpose of the development or operation thereof for oil or gas or both, or for the exploration for or production of metallic minerals.

-“Nomination” means the statement made by a purchaser indicating the amount of oil or gas the purchaser has a definite and bona fide need to purchase during a given period.

-“Oil allowable” means the amount of oil authorized to be produced by order of the department.

 “Oil and gas” means oil or gas or both.